isca0/kissfs/README.md

 ### Run from Docker compose

-This compose use a custom network called trae.
+This compose use a custom network called web.
 If you dont want use custom network remove `networks`
 from this compose file.

 ```
-docker network create trae
+docker network create web
 export VOL="/somefolder";export HOST=127.0.0.1; docker-compose up
 ```